 - Tenderness over your abdomen when it's touched

-Cholecystitis signs and symptoms often occur after a meal, particularly a large or fatty one.
+Cholecystitis symptoms often occur after a meal, particularly a large or fatty one.

 When to see a doctor